 Digital marketing today is about much more than just working with keywords and page optimization.
 It isn’t only Google bots that you need to impress in order to win more traffic, you also need to make an impact on visitors in order to have them return to your website and do business with you.
 The importance of eliciting a strong emotional response to your content and ads has increased exponentially, and marketing technology has evolved alongside it.
-To boost your business now, you need to apply psychology as well as neurology to your campaigns.
+To boost your business now, you need to underatke neuromarketing research as well as psychology of marketing and advertising.

 The main advantage of digital marketing over traditional is that it is able to measure its own performance.
 You can use a variety of analytic tools to collect and process data like shares and likes on social media, number, and source of original visitors, ROI, etc. However, those measurements do not provide 100% accurate information.

 The issue is that having a large number of visitors isn’t by itself enough.
 What you need is to know what kind of reaction your ads and content are invoking, and this is where neuromarketing marketing strategy comes into play.
 It is a combination of marketing with cutting-edge neurological tech, allowing businesses to measure the emotional impact of their campaigns.

 Today’s leaders in this field are Immersion Neuroscience and SparkNeuro.
 Both of these companies, as well as a few others, have developed technology that enables simple readings of the user’s subconscious reactions to visuals to be recorded.
 It doesn’t ‘read thoughts’ in such a way as to enable you to describe a precise reaction to the ad.
 However, it can measure emotional engagement as well as hormone levels.
 This means that neuromarketing research can tell you whether your visitors are paying attention to the ads and whether indeed that attention is positive or negative.